-The media plan also includes a social media aspect.
-Five regions (2, 4, 5, 7 and 8) and the GHSP have Facebook pages; the State office, as well as Region 4, also actively manage Twitter accounts.
+The media plan also includes social media support.
+Five regions (2, 4, 5, 7 and 8) and the GHSP have Facebook pages; the State office, as well as Region 4, also actively manage Twitter/X accounts.
 All social media pages cross-promote the CIOT message, as well as share related messages from NHTSA and other organizations across the country.
-In addition to regular social media posts in FFY2024, the GHSP will explore various digital advertising venues to best reach the targeted audience, including social media.
-By boosting posts on Facebook, GHSP has greatly increased page likes, reach and public interaction.
+In addition to regular social media posts in FFY2025, the GHSP will continue to explore various digital advertising venues to best reach the targeted audience, including social media.
+By boosting posts on Facebook, GHSP has greatly increased page likes, reach, and public interaction.